yarel2l/website_1_0/README.md

 ## IMPORTANT TO ME!!
 All changes in apps, please write inside readme file in their respective section.

-An utterly fantastic project starter template for Django 1.9.

 ## App list: